makerdao/community/governance/polls/Onboard rETH to Spark Protocol - May 29, 2023.md

 ---
 # Poll: Onboard rETH to Spark Protocol - May 29, 2023

-The Governance Facilitators have placed a Governance Poll into the voting system on behalf of Spark Protocol.
+The Governance Facilitators have placed a Governance Poll into the [voting system](https://vote.makerdao.com/polling) on behalf of Spark Protocol and the Stability Facilitators.
 This Governance [Poll](https://manual.makerdao.com/governance/governance-cycle/weekly-governance-cycle#weekly-governance-cycle-definitions-mip16c1) will be active for three days beginning on Monday, May 29 at 16:00 UTC.

 **This is a binary vote.**
 - **You may vote for a single option.**